RayHightower/RayHightower.com/_posts/2020-02-06-sam-zell-solves-business-puzzles.markdown

 Sam's feelings about law school can be summed up in one quote from the book: "Law school was boring beyond belief."
 He enrolled and graduated to please his parents.
 Later, as he found himself in the middle of complex deals, he was greatful for the thinking framework that his legal education had given him.

 Zell bought his first building, a three-unit apartment building, during his second year of law school.

-### The Value of Partnership

-Zell's partner in law school was Bob Lurie (verify name).
-Lurie's strengths were...
+His father was an early investor in his deals.
+This gave Sam a great sense of pride, knowing that his father recognized him as a legitimate businessman.

 ### Investing Against the Herd